xarantolus/blog/_posts/2021-01-08-run-python-script-from-github-no-experience-required.md

     gallery-dl

-We now drop python in the command prompt again, add ` -m ` and then finally add the command from above:
+We now drop python in the command prompt again, add `-m` (with space in front of it) and then finally add the command from above:

 <div class="center-image"><img src="assets/2021-01-08-run-python-script-from-github-no-experience-required/gallery-dl-error.png" alt="There was an error: 'no module named gallery-dl'" /></div>